alnitak/audio_flux/README.md

     flutter_soloud: any
     flutter_recorder: any
 ```
-this lets you start, stop, play sound etc and visualize the audio.
+this lets you start, stop, play sound, etc, and visualize the audio.

 Please refer to the [flutter_soloud](https://pub.dev/packages/flutter_soloud) and [flutter_recorder](https://pub.dev/packages/flutter_recorder) packages for more information like adding recording permission or support for the web.